gavinlyonsrepo/FM_Radio_PICO/README.md

 Hardware
 -------------------

 The Radio Module used is a TEA5767NH.
+Headphones can be connected to the Audio out of the TEA5767 12C module.
+If the user wishes to drive  a speaker an Audio amplifier will be required like an LM386.
+The ADC is used to read the volume  control of the Audio Amplifier module thru a voltage divider.
+Audio amplifier should not be powered at more than 5 volts.
+This gives us a volume indicator.

-An OLED CH1115 is used as a screen for output.
+An OLED CH1115 is used as a screen for output. by SPI

 3 push buttons are used for control (Mute ,Search up radio band ,Search down radio band).

-The ADC is used to read the output of the Audio Amplifier which is connected to Audio Out of the Radio module thru a voltage divider.
-This gives us a volume indicator.
-An AHT10 sensor is read and it's temperature and humidity data is displayed at bottom of screen.
+An AHT10 12C sensor is read and it's temperature and humidity data is displayed at bottom of screen.

-As the TEA5767 is a 5 volt logic device(and PICO GPIO is 3.3V)  I connect to it through a voltage level inverter.
+As the TEA5767 is a 5 volt logic device(and PICO GPIO is 3.3V)  I connect to it through a voltage level shifter circuit.
 I had to use two separate buses for both I2C devices as they would not work reliably on same bus.
-The on-board PICO Status LED is used.
+The on-board PICO Status LED is also used.

  ![image ](https://github.com/gavinlyonsrepo/TEA5767_PICO/blob/main/extra/images/radio.jpg)